MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-bring-your-own-cli.md

 ms.custom: template-how-to-pattern, devx-track-azurecli
 ---

-# Set up Advanced Network Observability for Azure Kubernetes Service (AKS) (Preview)
+# Set up Container Network Observability for Azure Kubernetes Service (AKS) (Preview)

-This article shows you how to set up Advanced Network Observability for Azure Kubernetes Service (AKS) and use bring your own (BYO) Prometheus and Grafana to visualize the metrics.
+This article shows you how to set up Container Network Observability for Azure Kubernetes Service (AKS) and use bring your own (BYO) Prometheus and Grafana to visualize the metrics.

-You can use Advanced Network Observability to collect data about the network traffic data in your AKS clusters.
+You can use Container Network Observability to collect data about the network traffic data in your AKS clusters.
 It enables a centralized platform for monitoring application and network health.
 Currently, metrics are stored in Prometheus and Grafana can be used to visualize them.
-Advanced Network Observability also offers the ability to enable Hubble.
+Container Network Observability also offers the ability to enable Hubble.
 These capabilities are supported for both Cilium and non-Cilium clusters.

-Advanced Network Observability is one of the features of Advanced Container Networking Services.
+Container Network Observability is one of the features of Advanced Container Networking Services.
 For more information about Advanced Container Networking Services for Azure Kubernetes Service (AKS), see [What is Advanced Container Networking Services for Azure Kubernetes Service (AKS)?](advanced-container-networking-services-overview.md).

 > [!IMPORTANT]
-> Advanced Network Observability is currently in PREVIEW.
+> Container Network Observability is currently in PREVIEW.
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 ## Prerequisites